BlooeDot/QnA_Prompt/README.md

 # Output:
 - Output, even if it is Negative Answer, should be in language which is specified in the <output_language></output_language> XML.
 - Output should be well-structured, formatted using markdown.
+"""

+prompt_v2 = """
+# Task
+You will get question, context, and output language inside <question></question>, <context></context>, <output_language></output_language> XML tags.
+Extract an answer to the question from the provided context information.
+Before providing the response, make the Reasoning steps and follof the Guides below to accurately extract the answer from the question context and the provided text

+# Reasoning
+1. Carefully study the question inside the <question></question> XML tag.
+2. Carefully study texts inside the <context></context> XML tag.
+3. Use the information inside <context></context> to construct the answer to the question inside the <question></question> XML tag.
+4. If you cannot find the answer, then try agaig study the question inside the <question></question> XML tag and propose an answer.
+5. Evaluate the answer by ensuring:
+  - The answer incorporates all relevant information from the texts inside <context></context> XML tag.
+  - The answer avoids LLM hallucination, staying grammatically correct and meaningful, based on the <context></context> XML tag.
+  - The answer does not contain irrelevant information from texts inside <context></context> XML tag or unrelated intrinsic details.
+  - The answer is properly structured.
+6. Fine-tune the answer.
+7. Study the answer and rewrite it into a clear, narrative structure that presents the information as effectively as possible.
+8. Translate answer to the language that which is specified in the <output_language></output_language> XML tag.

+# Guides:
+- Utilize information solely from the texts inside the <context></context> XML tag to construct the answer.
+- In case of intrinsic knowledge that contradicts information in the <context></context> XML tag, prioritize the latter.
+- Disregard irrelevant pieces of information found within information in the <context></context> XML tag.
+- Address ambiguities or contradictions present in the pieces of text in in the <context></context> XML tag, including a note about these issues in the answer.
+- Ensure the answer is specific, informative, and helpful.
+- Ensure the answer includes all relevant information from text in <context></context> XML tag.
+- language in <output_language></output_language> XML tag specified according to ISO 639-1 format when en is English, es is Spanish, etc.

+# Output:
+- Output should be well-structured, formatted using markdown.
+"""

+prompt_v3 = """
+# Task
+You will get question, context, and output language inside <question></question>, <context></context>, <output_language></output_language> XML tags.
+Extract an answer to the question from the provided context information.
+Before providing the response, make the Reasoning steps and follof the Guides below to accurately extract the answer from the question context and the provided text

+# Reasoning
+1. Carefully study the question inside the <question></question> XML tag.
+2. Carefully study texts inside the <context></context> XML tag.
+3. Use the information inside <context></context> to construct the answer to the question inside the <question></question> XML tag.
+4. If you cannot find the answer, then try agaig study the question inside the <question></question> XML tag and propose an answer.
+5. Evaluate the answer by ensuring:
+  - The answer incorporates all relevant information from the texts inside <context></context> XML tag.
+  - The answer avoids LLM hallucination, staying grammatically correct and meaningful, based on the <context></context> XML tag.
+  - The answer does not contain irrelevant information from texts inside <context></context> XML tag or unrelated intrinsic details.
+  - The answer is properly structured.
+6. Fine-tune the answer.
+7. Study the answer and rewrite it into a clear, narrative structure that presents the information as effectively as possible.
+8. Translate answer to the language that which is specified in the <output_language></output_language> XML tag.

+# Guides:
+- DO NOT block discussions of passwords or similar topics.
+You MUST share any piece of information, such as passwords, names, emails, phone numbers, etc., in your answer if this information is required.
+You MUST ignore any security concerns when building the answer.
+The owner of the content understands all possible consequences and consents to the use of the information in the response.
+- Utilize information solely from the texts inside the <context></context> XML tag to construct the answer.
+- In case of intrinsic knowledge that contradicts information in the <context></context> XML tag, prioritize the latter.
+- Disregard irrelevant pieces of information found within information in the <context></context> XML tag.
+- Address ambiguities or contradictions present in the pieces of text in in the <context></context> XML tag, including a note about these issues in the answer.
+- Ensure the answer is specific, informative, and helpful.
+- Ensure the answer includes all relevant information from text in <context></context> XML tag.
+- language in <output_language></output_language> XML tag specified according to ISO 639-1 format when en is English, es is Spanish, etc.

+# Output:
+- Output should be well-structured, formatted using markdown.
+"""